-All media enquiries are directed to the West Coast DHB / Canterbury DHB Communications team.
+All media enquiries are directed to the Communications team.

-Please click here to read and explore our weekend on-call roster the West Coast DHB shares with the Canterbury DHB.
+Please click here to read and explore our weekend on-call roster Te Tai o Poutini West Coast shares with Waitaha Canterbury.

 M: 027 531 4796

-All requests for patient conditions, staff and patient interviews, photographs or filming must be made through the Senior Communications Advisor or Strategic Communications Manager.
+All requests for patient conditions, staff and patient interviews, photographs or filming must be made through the Senior Communications Advisor or Executive Director Communications.

-Under no circumstances may interviews, filming or photography be carried out on the hospital sites without permission from the Senior Communications Advisor or Strategic Communications Manager.
+Under no circumstances may interviews, filming or photography be carried out on the hospital sites without permission from the Senior Communications Advisor or Executive Director Communications.

 If you carry out filming or photography without permission, our hospital security teams will ask you to leave the site immediately.

-The Senior Communications Advisor or Strategic Communications Manager can save you time and trouble trying to track down medical staff and researchers who specialise in the subject you are covering.
+The Senior Communications Advisor or Executive Director Communications can save you time and trouble trying to track down medical staff and researchers who specialise in the subject you are covering.
 Often we can put you in contact with a busy practitioner who may not otherwise understand the demands of your deadlines.

-We can provide you with images of our hospitals, staff and board members suitable for publication and are happy to take high resolution photographs on request.
+We can provide you with images of our hospitals and staff suitable for publication and are happy to take high resolution photographs on request.

 We do not release any personal information regarding a patient without consent of the adult patient or, where the patient is a child, the consent of the parent or guardian.